Degree RequirementADN/ASN or BSN

 Where Do Cardiac Catheterization Laboratory Nurses Work?

 Typically found in hospital settings, the Cath Lab nurse may also work some shifts in the outpatient clinic environment.
 Shifts are commonly 8 or 10 hours on the hospital floor, 4-5 days a week, with the option for on-call hours as well.
-Some hospitals offer the typical 12-hour three days a week shift of other nursing roles.
+Some hospitals offer the typical 12-hour, three-day-a-week shift common to other nursing roles.

 Cardiac Nurse FAQs